arizvisa/ida-minsc/docs/index.rst

 should enable a user to write quick, hacky, temporary code that can be used to augment their reversing endeavors without distraction.

-This plugin supports all the different platforms that IDA supports which includes Windows, Linux, and MacOS.
-At the present time, only IDA 6.9 up till IDA 7.1.180227 are currently supported.
+This plugin is dependant upon IDAPython with Python 2.x, and supports all of the different platforms the IDA supports which includes Windows, Linux, and MacOS.
+At the present time, only IDA 6.9 up till IDA 7.4 are currently supported.

 Table of Contents
 =================